 Title VI of the Civil Rights Act of 1964 is the Federal law that protects individuals from discrimination on the basis of their race, color, or national origin in programs that receive Federal financial assistance.
+Below policy documents are available in Chinese, Korean, and Spanish.
+Click on the language to view the policy and documents.

 The University of Iowa prohibits discrimination in employment, educational programs, services and activities on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity or associational preference.
 As a program of the University and recipient of Federal financial assistance, the CAMBUS Transit System assures that no person in the United States shall, on the grounds of race, color, or national origin, will be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
 Furthermore, no person or group of persons shall be discriminated against with regard to routing, scheduling, or quality of transportation service furnished by CAMBUS on the basis of race, color, or national origin.
 Frequency of service, age and quality of vehicles assigned to routes, quality of stations serving different routes, and location of routes may not be determined on the basis of race, color or national origin.